cameronroudebush/sprout/backend/README.md

 ```

 **Note**: For PR's, you may only have one migration and it must be named relevantly.
+**Note**: Due to webpacks compilation, you'll need to restart the backend after running the migration command so it knows the file exists.

 # Open API Spec